The SYZ mirror symmetry conjecture for del Pezzo surfaces and rational elliptic surfaces: Special Lagrangian Fibrations

 This control of the geometry of $\ti L_r$ is precisely what we need to carry out the mean curvature flow argument from \cite[Section 4.3]{Collins-Jacob-Lin}.
 According to \cite[Definition 4.16]{Collins-Jacob-Lin} the Lagrangians $\ti L_{r}$ have $(C,K,\delta)$ bounded geometry and hence the argument from \cite[Theorem 4.22]{Collins-Jacob-Lin} can be applied verbatim. \end{proof} \begin{rk} Different choices of quasi-bad cycle $C_{m,n}$ will arise as special Lagrangian fibers of Ricci-flat metrics $\omega_{CY}$ arising from Theorem \ref{154} that are asymptotic to different (in general, not uniformly equivalent) semi-flat metrics. \end{rk} \begin{rk} In fact, it's not hard to see that the manifolds $C_{t}(r) = \{ {\rm Im}(x) = t, |z|=r \}$ are special Lagrangian in the model space $X_{mod}$ with the holomorphic volume form $\Omega= \frac{dz\wedge dx}{z}$.
 Furthermore, these manifolds, equipped with the restriction of the standard semi-flat metric, can easily be shown to be isometric to the manifolds $C_0(r)$ in the above discussion.
 Thus, if $[\omega_{CY}]_{dR}$ is rational near infinity, then $(X,\omega_{CY})$ admits a Lagrangian fibration in a neighborhood of infinity with fibers having $(C,K, \delta)$ bounded geometry in the sense of \cite[Definition 4.16]{Collins-Jacob-Lin}.
 By \cite[Proposition 5.24]{Collins-Jacob-Lin}, this approximately special Lagrangian fibration is deformed by the Lagrangian mean curvature flow to the special Lagrangian fibration. \end{rk}

 \begin{rk} Given a log Calabi-Yau surface $(Y,D)$, where $D$ is a wheel of $k$ rational curves, Gross-Hacking-Keel \cite{GHK} constructed an integral affine manifold $U^{trop}$, which is the substitute for the base of SYZ fibration for the Gross-Siebert mirror symmetry program.
 Pascaleff \cite[Section 5]{Pa} proved that the algebraic affine structure $U^{trop}$ agrees with the complex affine structure of the model fibration induced by Hitchin's construction~\cite{Hit}.
 From \cite[Proposition 5.24]{Collins-Jacob-Lin}, the special Lagrangian constructed in Theorem \ref{154} is asymptotic to the model fibration.
-Therefore, the complex affine structure of the special Lagrangian fibration constructed in Theorem \ref{154} is asymptotic to $U^{trop}$, after identifying points in the base of the fibration by the Lagrangian mean curvature flow. \end{rk}
+Therefore, the complex affine structure of the special Lagrangian fibration constructed in Theorem \ref{154} is asymptotic to $U^{trop}$, after identifying points in the base of the fibration by the Lagrangian mean curvature flow. \end{rk} \begin{rk} Given the special Lagrangian fibration in $X$ from Theorem \ref{thm: oneToMany}, here we make some speculation related to the work of Gross-Hacking-Keel.
+Following the argument in \cite{Lin}, one can show that the open Gromov-Witten invariants defined in \cite{Lin2} coincide with a weighted count of tropical discs.
+Here the tropical discs have each edge affine with respect to the complex affine structure from the special Lagrangian fibration.
+One can further prove that the weighted count of tropical $\mathbb{A}^1$-curves can be computed from the weighted count of the tropical discs and the former are independent of the deformation of the special Lagrangian fibration.
+Now if we consider a family of K\"ahler classes with shrinking exceptional divisors, we expect the limit of distances of singular fibres is infinity.
+Then we speculate that the special Lagrangian fibrations inside a compact set of $X$ are converging to the pull-back of the toric fibration from the toric model of $(Y,D)$.
+On the other hand, the open Gromov-Witten invariants for pull-back of the toric fibration from the toric model of $(Y,D)$ is computed in \cite{BCHL} and they coincide with the counting of $\mathbb{A}^1$-curves.
+This will lead to a proof for the folklore conjecture that the counting of $\mathbb{A}^1$-curves can be computed via certain open Gromov-Witten invariants. \end{rk}

 We conclude this section by noting the following proposition